 Basquiat did clean up momentarily for his final exhibition in 1988 and the paintings didn’t look much like his earlier work.
 The confidence was gone and the paintings seemed shrunken and under assault.
 He was obviously not in a great frame of mind and soon would seek solace in the comfort of hard drugs after that last show was savaged by the critics.
 This was following the debacle of his Andy Warhol collaborations, which were also savaged and initially failed to sell.
-Today, however, a great Basquiat painting is worth $20 million, as one recently fetched $16 million.
+Today, however, a great Basquiat painting is worth over $100 million, as one recently fetched $110.5 million.
 I knew Basquiat when you could get artwork from him for under $1,000 and nobody was buying.
 That was around the Times Square Show, shortly before Diego Cortez launched him in New York/New Wave one year later.

 I do have an extensive collection of Basquiat materials I collected while researching my book Art After Midnight, which was the first bio on Basquiat, Keith Haring and Kenny Scharf.
 One of my favorite pieces is this school newspaper story that he published with an illustration to accompany it.
-This is Basquiat’s first published anything and it’s also the origins of his Samo idea.
-I also have a few never-seen photos and a copy of his first professional illustration in the Soho News, autographed in red marker with “Samo” as he had not yet morphed into his new identity as a neo-expressionist painter.
+This is Basquiat’s first published anything and it’s also the origins of the Samo idea.
+I also have a copy of his first professional illustration in the Soho News, autographed in red marker with “Samo” as he had not yet morphed into his new identity as a neo-expressionist painter.
 Both these items were obtained from Al Diaz and were selected for the Boom For Real exhibition in London.
-Since then, I traded both back to Al. I also have an illuminating 30 minute interview with Jean that is briefly interrupted by Andy Warhol before he decides he has already revealed too much and ends the session.
+Since then, I traded both back to Al. I also have an illuminating 30 minute interview that is briefly interrupted by Andy Warhol before he decides he has already revealed too much and ends the session.
 This tape has never been played anywhere, except once for Phoebe Hoban when she was working on Jean’s biography.
-If that CV is worth $50,000 then my Samo collection must be worth the same.